Standout Instagram Feeds

 Camera+ (Free, with a paid Pro option, iOS only)

-NOTE: There is no Android version, but Pro Shot or Camera FV-5 look like great alternative products for Android users.
+NOTE: There is no Android version, but Open Camera looks like a brilliant alternative for Android users.

 Camera+ is a great app for extending the camera features of your humble mobile phone.